-- 1. Students will learn to appreciate diversity (age, race, ethnicity, sex, gender, social class, sexual orientation, ability) in individuals and understand how these are related to sexuality. - 2.
-Students will take a sex-positivity approach to the various topics regarding sexuality.
+- 1. Students will learn to appreciate diversity (age, race, ethnicity, sex, gender, social class, sexual orientation, ability) in individuals and understand how these are related to sexuality by taking an intersectional approach. - 2.
+Students will also take a sex-positivity approach to the various topics regarding sexuality.